Skip to main content

 • customer_id = a unique identifier that you create to manage your customers internally

-You define the customer_id; Finch defines the provider_id and the company_id (more on this below).
+You define the customer_id; Finch defines the connection_id (more on this below).

 Introspect endpoint

-The best way to retrieve the provider_id and company_id (or account_id) of an access token is by calling the Introspect endpoint.
+The best way to retrieve the unique ids associated with an access token is by calling the Introspect endpoint.
 It will return a JSON body containing account information associated with the access_token.

 Example /introspect response